omegaengine/omegaengine/readme.txt

 \build\ProjectTemplates\ - The compiled Visual Studio templates (created by \templates\build.cmd)
 \build\Documentation\ - The compiled source code documentation (created by \doc\build.cmd)

-"version" contains the version numbers used by the build scripts.
+"VERSION" contains the version numbers used by the build scripts.
 Keep in sync with the version numbers in "src\Omega\AssemblyInfo.Global.cs", "templates\*\MyTemplate.vstemplate" and "setup\vsix\extension.vsixmanifest"!

 The "build.cmd" script assumes that Visual Studio 2010/2012 is installed and that Inno Setup 5 is installed at its default location.